 ‘The Future Is Now’ is an exhibition that comprises of multiple artefacts and scenarios that speculated on what humanitarian operations could look like in 2030.
 The IFRC Solferino Academy and Open Lab at Newcastle University collaborated with an array of design agencies and curators to bring this exhibition to life.
 This exhibition is the result of extensive horizon scanning research and participatory consultations across the globe.
 Ultimately, The Future Is Now seeks to ignite thought-provoking discussions about how IFRC’s membership (192 Red Cross and Red Crescent Societies) needs to change today to prepare for the challenges of tomorrow.

-At the intersection of speculative design, strategic foresight, and humanitarian action, this exhibition poses scenarios covering the trends that will transform how humanity copes complex challenges.
+At the intersection of speculative design, strategic foresight, and humanitarian action, this exhibition poses scenarios covering the trends that will transform how humanity copes with complex challenges.
 The collection encompasses 17 artefacts with carefully articulated narratives aimed at depicting what might lie ahead for humanitarian practitioners on the ground and even on digital spaces.
 From AI-driven branches through to temporary citizenship for populations on the move, each artefact covers futures where people face unprecedented hurdles but also benefit from the most incredible scientific breakthroughs of the 21st century.
 A digital curation of the exhibition is available on the Solferino Academy website.

 To envision the challenges of tomorrow, it is imperative to analyse and reflect on the systems of today.
 Therefore, the IFRC Solferino Academy conducted an extensive horizon scanning, harnessing the collective intelligence of a distributed group of volunteers.
 The team published the findings at the IFRC’s General Assembly.
 To contextualise this research, the team collaborated with Open Lab to engage young people worldwide in the process of imagining multiple futures driven by their local realities.
 Read more about this engagement here.
 This research phase concluded with design workshops with members across IFRC’s membership, whereby they incorporated their views and expertise regarding how both regional and global trends impact their work.